-For the last decade, Yu Wucang has swept the streets around Beijing Road in downtown Guangzhou.
+For the last decade, Yu Wucang has swept the streets of Guangzhou.
 He is best known however as a tireless campaigner for better pay and working conditions for his fellow sanitation workers.

 CLB’s new research report on the workers’ movement examines the relationship between workers, the trade union, civil society and the government during a period of rapid socio-economic change